Margate - Snug

 Health outcomes in Margate - Snug are marginally below the national average with common health conditions slightly more prevalent than average across both younger and older age cohorts

-Margate's health indicators show below-average results.
+Margate's health indicators show below-average outcomes.
 Common health conditions are slightly more prevalent than average across both younger and older age groups.
 Private health cover is exceptionally high at approximately 61% of the total population (5,342 people), compared to Greater Hobart's 53.9% and the national average of 55.3%.

 Frequently Asked Questions - Health